ahnguyen17/CompassAI/memory-bank/progress.md

     - Frontend (`ChatPage.tsx`) allows pasting images, selecting files, and shows previews before sending.
     - Uploaded images are displayed in chat messages; other file types are shown as downloadable links.
     - CSS (`ChatPage.module.css`) updated for preview elements.
+- **AI Vision Input (Multimodal):**
+    - Backend (`providers.js`) updated to flag vision-capable models (OpenAI, Anthropic, Gemini).
+    - Backend (`chatMessages.js`) updated to read uploaded images, base64 encode them, and format API requests with image data for supported providers/models.
+    - Frontend (`ModelSelectorDropdown.tsx`) updated to display an icon (`👁️`) next to vision-capable models.

 ## What's Left to Build
-- Further testing and refinement of existing features, especially file/image uploads.
+- Further testing and refinement of existing features, especially file/image uploads and AI vision input across different providers/models.
-- Address TypeScript errors in `ChatPage.tsx` if they cause runtime issues or for better code quality.
+- Address TypeScript errors in `ChatPage.tsx` and `ModelSelectorDropdown.tsx` if they cause runtime issues or for better code quality.
+- Confirm which specific Perplexity models support vision via API and update backend/frontend accordingly.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent updates include the implementation of file and image previews in chat, along with the ability to paste images.
-This involved backend changes for static file serving and frontend modifications for UI, file handling, and display.
-Previous updates include fixing custom model name display in stats, refining title generation, and various UI/UX improvements to the navbar and chat page.
+The latest update adds support for AI models to understand image inputs (multimodal vision).
+This involved significant backend changes to handle image data and format API requests for OpenAI, Anthropic, and Gemini, along with frontend updates to indicate which models have this capability.
+Previous updates added user-facing file/image previews, paste support, and various UI/UX improvements.

 ## Known Issues
-- Numerous TypeScript errors in `ChatPage.tsx` related to missing type declarations and implicit 'any' types.
+- Numerous TypeScript errors in `ChatPage.tsx` and `ModelSelectorDropdown.tsx` related to missing type declarations and implicit 'any' types.
 These should be reviewed.
+- Vision support for specific Perplexity models via API is unconfirmed.

 ## Evolution of Project Decisions
-- As the project progresses, decisions regarding the tech stack and architecture may evolve based on requirements and challenges encountered.
+- Implemented multimodal support by adding provider-specific logic to the backend message controller.
+- Used base64 encoding as the primary method for sending image data to AI APIs.
+- Updated the frontend model selector to clearly indicate vision capabilities.
 - The `ChatMessage` model already had a suitable `fileInfo` structure, simplifying backend changes for file metadata storage.